 I developed this website to communicate about myself, my dogs, and to educate the prospective Wheaten buyer...please click on the red links to learn as much as possible about the SCWT.
 Because of my dedication to this breed and conscientious

 breeding practices, I have been designated a "Breeder of Merit" by the American Kennel Club (AKC).

-With the overpopulation of dogs in the U.S. (approx. 4-5 million animals are euthanized each yr) there is only one responsible reason for breeding...to improve the breed.
-My goal is to produce healthy, well socialized Wheaten Terriers that positively contribute to the breed and conform to the AKC standard.
+With the overpopulation of dogs in the U.S. (approx. 4-5 million animals are euthanized each yr) the only responsible reason for breeding...to improve the breed.
+My goal is to produce healthy, well socialized Wheatens that positively contribute to the breed and conform to AKC standards.

 If you are looking to add a Soft Coated Wheaten Terrier to your family...please do your homework!